kingbrucelee/gptsubtitler/README.md

 # Subtitler
 Automatically subtitle any English-speaking video to a language of your choice.

+Models used:
+- OpenAI whisper - for text-to-audio
+- Facebook M2M10 - for translation

 **Please don't forget to star the repository if you find it useful or educational!**

 Before: